redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 ### Create the DeleteBookProcessor

-We need to write the `DeleteBookProcessor`.
+We need to create the `DeleteBookProcessor`.

 ```php
 // src/BookStore/Infrastructure/Sylius/State/Processor/DeleteBookProcessor.php